 - fresh chopped chives

-Begin by thickly julienning the onions and placing them in a pot over medium heat with a knob of butter and let the onions caramelise slowly.
+Begin by thickly julienning the onions and placing them in a pot over medium heat with a knob of butter and let the onions caramelize slowly.
 You will notice that the onions will release a lot of liquid.
-Keep cooking the onions until the liquid has evaporated and the onions start to turn colour.
+Keep cooking the onions until the liquid has evaporated and the onions start to turn a golden brown color.

 Make sure to follow me on Facebook, Instagram and Twitter, to catch next weeks blog post!
 If you loved this German recipe, try out some of my other traditional German foods such as this Hearty German Goulash, Real Spaetzle Noodles, or my Grandmothers Apple Pie!